 3. Use designated stopping areas only

-Respect your school's posted pick up and drop off areas to avoid creating unnecessary traffic congestion and unsafe conditions.
-This includes respecting "No Parking" and "No Stopping" zones.
+Respect your school's posted pick-up and drop-off areas to avoid creating unnecessary traffic congestion and unsafe conditions.
+That includes respecting "No Parking" and "No Stopping" zones.

 4. Obey the crossing guard at all times

-Whether you think they are right or not, obey crossing guards at all times.
-Children expect that crossing guards will only allow them to cross if the situation is safe, so disregarding a crossing guard's instructions can have serious consequences.
+Children expect crossing guards will only allow them to cross the street if the situation is safe, so disregarding a crossing guard's instructions can have serious consequences.

 5. Do not pass other vehicles in a school zone

-This is a dangerous practice that is prohibited in school zones.
-When passing other vehicles, you may be travelling quickly and your overall visibility is reduced.
-Children crossing the street won't expect you to be passing and won't be prepared for your car being in a different lane than usual.
+Attempting to pass another vehicle is prohibited in school zones.
+When passing other vehicles, you may be travelling quickly, and your overall visibility is reduced.
+Children crossing the street won't expect it or be prepared for your car being in a different lane than usual.

 Similarly, you should not perform a U-turn or three-point turn, or even driving in reverse in a school zone if you can avoid it.
-Any sort of unpredictable driving manoeuvre may catch children off guard and cause or contribute to an accident.
+Any unpredictable driving manoeuvre may cause or contribute to an accident.